 Why does the SD card need to be replaced?

 The manufacturers of these retro handhelds usually supply them with cheap SD cards.
 It saves them money.
-These cards may work at first but they have a reputation for a high failure rate.
+These cards work at first but they have a reputation for a high failure rate.
 The risk of the card failing increases over time.

-What happens if the SD card fails
+What happens if the SD card fails?

 The card will experience data corruption or it will become read-only.